Growing Wiser, Ageism & Death

 Death is not a design flaw.
 This level of existence, on the earth plane is set up perfectly imperfect.
 It’s a school for the soul.
 Consciously, we are here to grow our souls.
 Yet—many of us come here and fall asleep.

 As a woman in her thirties, navigating modern Western society, I find the dialogue surrounding aging and death to be not only intriguing but also essential.
 Is there a way to age gracefully, so that when we reach the later stages of life, we are not plagued by questions of existential purpose?
-It seems to me that in today's world, these inquiries arise much earlier than anticipated, stemming from a dearth of introspection, a quest for meaning, and a deeper connection to spirituality.
+It seems to me that in today's world, these inquiries arise much earlier than anticipated, stemming from a death of introspection, a quest for meaning, and a deeper connection to spirituality.

 Embarking on the journey of aging, as I notice my first gray hair and subtle wrinkles, I am struck by a mixture of melancholy and empowerment.
 It saddens me that our society fails to embrace this natural process, particularly for women.
 Yet, this realization empowers me to initiate conversations and reflections on the matter.